Board of Directors:

 John grew up on a farm just outside of West Bend, WI, with his parents and 5 siblings.
-The family of 8 has now grown to 22 including in-laws and nephews with 3 siblings still working on the farm where we enjoy helping as often as we can!
-Sarah grew up in her family of 5 on the south side of Milwaukee and went to school K-12 downtown (MPS) where she was considered a minority at her schools.
-The family, now of 9, loves to spend time together, especially at the family cottage in Door County.
+The family of 8 has now grown to 26 including in-laws and nieces & nephews with 3 siblings still working on the farm where we enjoy helping as often as we can!
+Sarah grew up in her family of 5 on the south side of Milwaukee and went to school K-12 downtown (MPS).
+The family, now of 15, loves to spend time together, especially at the family cottage in Door County.
 We are SO blessed to have such amazing families!
 From an early age our families were involved in our local Churches and faith has been an important part of our lives.
 We went to college at UW Madison, John majoring in Bio-Chemistry and Sarah as pre-med.
 St. Paul’s was a significant part of our undergrad experience.
 As God worked in our lives we switched our majors to Religious Studies, became friends, and graduated in 2004.
 2004 also included beginning as the Directors of Religious Education and Youth Ministry at St. Aloysius in Sauk City, getting married, and moving to Sauk Prairie.
 St. Al’s brought us many wonderful memories, including leading our first Mission Trips, and numerous friendships over 6 years.
 In 2010, God called us to a new apostolate to serve our community.
 6:8 aims to transform communities by making service personal through service experiences enhanced by education and exhortation hoping to embody Christ in the way we live.
 Our plan is to give all we have to the people we are serving with and for, so that first our community, can be transformed!
 We would love to have you join us!